wasn-eu/CubeCell_Getting_Started/README.md

 - Download the CubeCell Configurator from here [download](https://github.com/raystream/CubeCell_Getting_Started/raw/master/Configurator/CubeCellConfigurator.exe).
 - Open the CubeCell Configurator
   - Select the right COM port
-  - Select the CubeCell Type
+  - Select the CubeCell Type (board, capsule)
-  - Select the right frequency band
+  - Select the right frequency band (EU868, US915, AU915, AU915SB2)
-  - Select RGB LED: on/off
+  - Select RGB LED Status (on, off)
   - click Flash Firmware
     - Firmware is now downloaded from github.
     - The firmware will be written to the capsule